 Hamentashen are a traditional three-cornered cookie we (Jews) make on Purim!
 I grew up in St. Louis, MO.
 There was this great Jewish bakery called Pratzels, and I would look forward to their hamentashen every year.
 Most other recipes I’ve tried are crunchy, crumbly, dry, or tasteless.
 But this bakery made them soft, filled them with a delicious pie filling situation, and covered them in sugar.
 Sadly it closed, but I think I made a pretty good sub recipe which also doubles as a great sugar cookie recipe!
-Because this dough is so soft, I like to fold the corners over like you see in the photos rather than pinching the corners like you’ll see in traditional hamentashen.
+Because this dough is so soft, you can fold the corners over like you see in the photos rather than pinching the corners like you’ll see in traditional hamentashen.
 If the dough is just the right temp when you’re folding them, they’ll stay shaped as traditional triangles- just the luck of the draw!
 Either way, they’re going to taste the same

-- You really really need to chill the dough.
-Try and make the dough the night before or at least chill for a couple hours in the freezer.
+- I know it’s annoying, but you should chill the dough, either the night before or at least for a couple hours in the fridge.
 Divide the dough in quarters and wrap each in saran wrap.
 No need to make them into disks.
 The dough is super soft but keeps it’s shape.
 Stack them together and wrap in foil to avoid any odor contamination in your fridge.

 - Don’t overfill the cookies or have the topping be runny.
-I used about 7 chocolate chips / 3 cherries from the pie filling WITHOUT the juice.
+I used a heaping 1 teaspoon of filling with a 3.5″ round cutter.

 1 c. margarine (I know, right?
 Just trust me), room temp